-Yesterday, Raphaël Guerreiro became the 2nd top Portuguese scorer across Europe’s Top 5 leagues behind Cristiano Ronaldo.
-One side of the coin is that Raphaël has done extremely well, excelling in his more advanced role for Dortmund.
+Yesterday, Raphaël Guerreiro became the second top Portuguese scorer across Europe’s Top 5 leagues behind only Cristiano Ronaldo.
+One side of the coin is that Raphaël is doing extremely well, excelling in a more advanced role for Borussia Dortmund.
 Since the resumption of the Bundesliga following the enforced break, he has managed to find the back of the net 3 times in 2 matches and has taken his contribution total in the league to 8 goals and 3 assists.
 The other side of the coin is that a wing-back who isn’t yet in double figures is currently outscoring every Portuguese attacking midfielder, winger or striker across the Top 5 European Leagues, Cristiano Ronaldo aside.

 This apparent lack of attacking potency has perhaps come at a good time, Portugal’s defence of their 2016 European crown has been postponed until next year.
 This enforced delay gives those attacking players another season to, in some cases, develop as players and in other cases, to get over injuries that have hampered them this season.